 California budget looks back to a time before pandemic

 SACRAMENTO, Calif.
-(AP) — In some ways, California’s new spending plan — poised for a final vote in the state Legislature on Monday — is all about going backward: Back to a time before the pandemic, when California’s roaring economy fueled budget surpluses.
+(AP) — In some ways, the new spending plan approved by the California Legislature on Monday is about going backward: Back to a time before the pandemic, when California’s roaring economy fueled budget surpluses.

-The $262.6 billion proposal would restore spending cuts to public schools, colleges and universities, the courts, child support services and state worker salaries — all things that were cut last year when state officials thought they were facing a record budget deficit because of the coronavirus.
+The $262.6 billion proposal now on its way to Gov. Gavin Newsom’s desk would restore spending cuts to public schools, colleges and universities, the courts, child support services and state worker salaries — all things that were cut last year when state officials thought they were facing a record budget deficit because of the coronavirus.

 Instead, state revenues soared by more than 27%, the biggest year-over-year increase in more than four decades.
 That includes roughly $100 billion in new money, both from a state surplus and coronavirus aid from the federal government.
 It’s so much money that the state plans to give rebates of up to $1,100 to more than 15 million households while also pledging to pay for every 4-year-old to go to kindergarten for free and guaranteeing government-funded health coverage for low-income immigrants 50 and older living in the country illegally.

-Note: This story has been updated to correct that state Sen. Shannon Grove is from Bakersfield and is not the Senate Republican leader.